SoftwareAG/c8y-docs/content/web/how-to-bundle/extend-an-existing-application.md

 Next, you need to install all dependencies.
 Switch to the new folder and run `npm install`.

 > **Tip:** The `c8ycli new` command has a `-a` flag which defines which package to use for scaffolding.
-That way you can also define which version of the app you want to scaffold, e.g.:
+This way you can also define which version of the app you want to scaffold, e.g.:
 >
 > - `c8ycli new my-cockpit cockpit -a @c8y/apps@1004.11.0` will scaffold an app with the version `10.4.11.0`
 > - `c8ycli new my-cockpit cockpit -a @c8y/apps@latest` will scaffold an app with the latest official release.
-Same as used without the `-a` flag
+Same as if used without the `-a` flag
 > - `c8ycli new my-cockpit cockpit -a @c8y/apps@next` will scaffold an app with the latest beta release.

 ### 2. Bind a custom component to a route